 She fought for those children with a court-appointed lawyer.
 Did parenting classes.
-CPS gives you a year to show you're a worthy parent, but bad things can happen in a year.
+CPS gives a parent year to prove themselves, but bad things can happen in 12 months.
 Pepper lost her job in a radiology lab.
-Then her new beau offered her something to kill the pain.
-The heroin was an instant addiction; she lost her kids because it.
+Her new boyfriend had something for the pain.
+The heroin was instant addiction and she lost her kids.
 (She only recently established a relationship with that son, because he turned 18.
 She can't talk much about him or any of the others without weeping.)

 "There are three reasons for that," she says.
 "A, my teeth.
 Who's going to hire someone with my grill?
 B, my voice; it goes out quickly, and, C, I get sick a lot and can't stand up for very long.
-I get migraines and the pressure in my head from the spinal fluid is unbearable.
-If I talk too much I go mute because of the damage I did to my voice."
+I get migraines and the pressure in my head from the spinal fluid is unbearable."

-Pepper and John get in at night and out in the morning of that small place they're staying in.
-They try to leave no trace that they actually sleep there out of respect for their host, who's at the mercy of her apartment management company, which doesn't take kindly to pets, or strangers.
-In exchange for a floor to flop on, they provide food using pretty much all their food stamps.
+Pepper and John get in at night and out in the morning of that one-bedroom place they're crashing in.
+They try to leave no trace they actually sleep there out of respect for their host, who's at the mercy of her apartment management company, which doesn't take kindly to pets, or the homeless.
+In exchange for a floor to flop on, the couple provides food stamps.
 They're an inch from the streets.

 * * * *

 Pulling and pushing, tired and hurting and there's no rest.
-Each day is primitive, exactly like the previous one.
+Each day’s primitive, a dreadful rotation of the others.
 There's no music.
 No books.
 No movies.
 No computer.
 No sleep.
 No bed.
 They're hopelessly and horrifically fucked.

-She tells me it's silly to even think of luxuries in a life like this.
+She tells me it's silly to even think of luxuries in this life.
 "I want simple things: I want a plant.
 I want to have a birthday party. ...
 I'm tired of being poor.
 And panhandling is so humiliating; two no's and I want to go away and cry.
 People have no idea what a quarter means."

 "Don't get me wrong," she continues.
 "I love life.
 I love colors.
 I love happy.
 I'm happy when people get ahead.
 But where did our humanity go?
 Everyone is so me me me me me me now!"

-John nods and pets Deuce in long slow strokes.
-The dogs are now sleeping a few feet away from gleaming cars motoring by on Wetmore Road, in the shade and exhaust.
+John pets Deuce in long slow strokes, watching gleaming cars motor by on Wetmore Road.
+The dogs are sleeping now, in the shade and exhaust.

-Pepper wipes her eyes, looks over at Deuce, his chest rising and falling, and says, "this dog is so judged.
+Pepper wipes her eyes, looks over at Deuce, his chest rising and falling.
+She says, "this dog is so judged.
 It's because he's part pit-bull."
-She lingers on the thought.
-"He's not judged by content of his character," she adds, "but by his species..."
+She hangs on the thought.
+"He's not judged by content of his character," she adds, "but by his species ..."